tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 ![continuous err](Images/continuous_err.PNG)

 This error means you are giving non-categorical data to your Logistic Regression model.
-Logistic Regression models use categorical data, and cannot compute continuous data.
+Logistic Regression models use categorical data and cannot compute continuous data.

 </details>

 <details>
 <summary>How do you preprocess data for classification?</summary>
-Most categorical data is text based and must be converted to numerical so that computations can be ran.
+Most categorical data is text-based and must be converted to numerical so that computations can be ran.
 For example, if your categories are male and female, you could convert them to 0 and 1.
 Scikit-learn offers functions that can handle this conversion simply.
 Two options are `LabelEncoder()` and `OneHotEncoder()`.

 <blockquote>
 <details>
 <summary><strong>Preprocessing Target Data</strong></summary>

-Using `LabelEncoder()` from scikit-learn we can convert categorical data to numerical.
+Using `LabelEncoder()` from scikit-learn, we can convert categorical data to numerical.
 We begin with a simple DataFrame showing 6 countries:

 ![country_df1](Images/country_df1.PNG)